 Clue #1: Mirror Clue

-The text on this clue reads:
+The text on the top half of the clue said:

 In order to become super spies, you must learn to use your eyes!
 "Reflect" on this message to find your first clue.